obi-ontology/obi-ontology.org/docs/data-time-stamped.md

 <img src="/assets/images/docs/data_timestamp_length.png">

-An example, using `has content datum` rather than `has measurement datum` when object isn't necessarily a measurement datum. `has time stamp` is a subproperty of `has part`.

     `time stamped measurement datum`:
     - `has time stamp` exactly 1 `time measurement datum`
     - `has measurement datum` some `measurement datum`

     `geolocation coordinate datum`:
-    - `has content datum` exactly 1 `latitude datum`
+    - `has measurement datum` exactly 1 `latitude datum`
-    - `has content datum` exactly 1 `longitude datum`
+    - `has measurement datum` exactly 1 `longitude datum`

     `time stamped geolocation coordinate datum`:
     - `has time stamp` exactly 1 `time measurement datum`
-    - `has content datum` exactly 1 `geolocation coordinate datum`
+    - `has measurement datum` exactly 1 `geolocation coordinate datum`

+*Damion's note: I would advocate for using a new general `has content datum` rather than the `has measurement datum` for these expressions so that we don't have to set up a whole bunch of new entities to do the same thing for the other datum roles: predictions, settings, etc.*

 ## Time stamped data via value specifications

 - Any datum's existing value specification(s) can be accompanied by a time value specification, effectively making it a 2-dimensional or n-dimensional observation.
 In other words, value specifications, as long as they are unambiguously about (`specifies value of`) different things, are additive.
+Because of the underlying `part of` object property, thismany ways this resembles the datum-data property approach.

 Here is a diagram showing a generic "time stamped measurement datum" that is about some time and quality.